benwilliams140/comp3501-project/project_report.md

 ##### Beyond the Minimum

-  - the terrain has quite advanced collision accomplished using ray-plane intersection
+  - The terrain has two types of collision detection; the first is more advanced, using collision detection between a line segment and a triangle (plane).
-  - in-depth GUI using ImGui
-  - has many different menus, widgets
+  - We added an in-depth GUI to our game using the ImGui library; it has many different menus and a HUD with custom elements (with textures) and text.
-  - gravity affects several objects in our game: the hovertank, care package, parabolic projectile (shot from the energy cannon), and all enemies
+  - Gravity affects almost all non-static objects in our game: the hovertank, care package, parabolic projectile (shot from the energy cannon), and all enemies.
-  - creating enemies with simple AI
+  - The hovertank has a physics-based movement system by applying forces in different directions, allowing us to push the hovertank into the air with the geyser hazard - this gives a more realistic movement.
+  - Our game uses a variety of custom-made meshes ad textures that help immerse the player into the game.
+  - Our game has two simple AI for the enemies, one that chases the player dealing melee damage and the other detects and shoots projectiles at the player from a distance.

+<div style="page-break-after: always; break-after: page;"></div>

 #### Postmortem

 1. Successes

   - Creating a game mechanic, and having it work properly. (collisions, projectiles, gravity, cameras movement, upgrade system etc.)
-  - create well designed meshes and assets for the game
+  - Create well designed meshes and assets for the game
-  - creating a wide variety of interactable/dynamic objects in the world (artifacts, enemies, care package, tank, hazards)
+  - Creating a wide variety of interactable/dynamic objects in the world (artifacts, enemies, care package, tank, hazards)
+  - Well organized class structure
+  - Game is decently optimized - we aren't constantly sending unneeded data to the GPU.
+Some data is sent once on initialization.

 2. Hardships

   - Calculating the terrain normals correctly, and have them be as accurate as possible
   - Working with other's premade code.
 Difficult to understand their intentions
-  - trying to work on project with time constraints, had to cut a few good ideas to save on time
+  - Trying to work on project with time constraints, had to cut a few good ideas to save on time
-  - trying to also make sure game performance is adequate
+  - Finding more ways to improve game performance

 3. Contributions